beomth/RadioButton_Example/README.md

 - <img src = "https://img.shields.io/badge/RadioButton-%20-blue"/>
 - <img src = "https://img.shields.io/badge/RadioGroup-%20-blue"/>
 - Simply use like 'check button'
-- If you click radiobutton, there could be a event <br/>
+- If you click radiobutton, there could be a event
+- Only choose one!
+Unlike CheckBox(CheckBox able to choose one more)<br/>

 ## If the Button clicked, there could toast <br/>
 #### So easy Example!!